benlindsay/gatsby-site/content/posts/2018-10-14---comparing-collaborative-filtering-methods.md

 It's a little skewed to the positive side, with 4 being the most common rating.
-I guess that skew makes sense because people are more likely to watch stuff they would like than garbage they would hate.
+I guess that skew makes sense because people are more likely to watch stuff they would like than stuff they would hate.

 Next: how consistent are the ratings over time?
 If people as a whole get more positive or negative over time, that could complicate things.
 If their behavior